 Ellen Severson, LISW (she/her), a clinical social worker, joined the practice as an associate therapist.

-With several therapists - among them Theresa, Chase, & Dr. Ghali - having joined the practice in recent years, Rocky River Psychological Services, Inc. relocated from Wooster Road in Rocky River to our current Westlake location to accommodate our expansion and meet the demand of our growing clientele.
+With several therapists - among them Theresa, Chase, and Dr. Ghali - having joined the practice in recent years, Rocky River Psychological Services, Inc. relocated from Wooster Road in Rocky River to our current Westlake location to accommodate our expansion and meet the demand of our growing clientele.

 Within a month of our move, however, the COVID-19 pandemic upended the world, and Rocky River Psychological Services, Inc. closed its doors to in-person appointments for several months.
 Though our typically bustling office had been temporarily silenced, the associates of Rocky River Psychological Services, Inc. continued to serve our valued clients through telehealth (i.e., phone and videoconference) from the safety of our homes.

-After a decade and a half at the helm, Dr. Carrington announced that she would be retiring from clinical practice and, as such, would be stepping down as owner and director of Rocky River Psychological Services.
+After a decade and a half at the helm, Dr. Carrington announced that she would be retiring from clinical practice and, as such, would be stepping down as director of Rocky River Psychological Services.
 It is because of Dr. Carrington's hard work and vision that we have the practice from which we serve our clients, and for this, we will be forever grateful.

 Victoria (Tori) Frazier, LPC (she/her), a clinical mental health counselor, joined the practice as an associate therapist.